seleniumbase/SeleniumBase/README.md

 [Homebrew](http://brew.sh/) + [Git](http://git-scm.com/)

-(NOTE: You can download the SeleniumSpot repository right from GitHub and skip all the git-related commands.
+(NOTE: You can download the SeleniumBase repository right from GitHub and skip all the git-related commands.
 That's probably the fastest way if you want to quickly get a live demo of this tool up and running.)

     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     brew install git